 Let’s Talk Money

 There is an idea, popularized by Massachusetts Senator Elizabeth Warren, that attributes a 50/30/20 rule to budgeting.
 It says that 50% of your monthly income should go towards needs, 20% to savings and the remaining 30% for others, which is basically anything you want.
-It’s a popular idea because it is a great model to guide you on where to spend and what to save.
+It’s a popular idea, because it is a great model guide the framework has adapted on where to spend and what to save.

 50% to Needs

 Half of your paycheck should go to needs.
-For me, that’s rent and utilities, groceries, and insurance.
-This may include for some, student loans or debts.
-If you are spending more than 50% then try and downsize in those essential needs areas.
+That could be rent and utilities, groceries, insurance and may include, for some, student loans or debts.
+If you are spending more than 50% on these categories then try and downsize in those essential needs areas.
 I started buying my groceries at the local outside market instead of a regular supermarket in order to get my produce for half the cost.
-Small changes like switching locations on where to shop can help you get within your budget, and there are many other ways to make it, like downsizing.
+Small changes like switching locations on where to shop can help you get within your budget.
+There are many other ways to make it within the close borders of 50%, like downsizing your home and stuff.
 You know which changes work best for your lifestyle, but do those adjustments and make it to 50%.
+Remember, as you grow in your career your 50% will increase and you will always be able to reach higher standards of needs.

 30% to Wants

-We all have desires and taking them on can make us happy.
-This includes hobbies, vacations, dining out and entertainment.
-Your wants are just as important as your needs and that’s why when you follow the 50/30/20 rule you are acknowledging that because you are giving entertainment a monetary place.
-Here is where you can use funds towards gaining new skills or courses that benefit your career.
-My 30% goes towards a gym, dining-in with friends and streaming services, like Netflix and spotify.
-Again, stay within the 30% budget and if you aren't then adjust - that could mean limiting your happy hours, not purchasing a luxury this time or finding someone with a Netflix account you can use.
+We all have interests and incorporating them into our lives can help make us productive.
+These include hobbies, vacations, dining out, entertainment and the likes.
+Your wants are just as important as your needs.
+You're acknowledging that when you follow the 50/30/20 rule because you are giving them a monetary place.
+The 30% is where you can use funds towards gaining new skills or courses that benefit your career or hobbies that enhance your motor, analytic or creative skills.
+My 30% goes towards a gym membership, dining-in with friends, streaming services, like Netflix and spotify and online courses.
+Again, stay within the 30% budget and if you aren't, then adjust.
+That could mean limiting your happy hours, purchases and entertainment - hey, at least you can always find a person with another person’s Netflix account you can use.

 20% to Savings and Investments